hydroserver2/hydroserver/docs/deployment/aws-deployment.md

 # HydroServer AWS Deployment

+This guide provides step-by-step instructions for setting up a HydroServer deployment on AWS.

 ## AWS Required Services

-Before reading this guide, you should set up an AWS account and be familiar with basic concepts of cloud security.
-It is recommended that any roles and policies you use to set up and manage these services are appropriately scoped.
+Before proceeding with this guide, ensure that you have an active AWS account and a basic understanding of cloud security concepts.
+It is recommended to appropriately scope any roles and policies used for setting up and managing the services.

-There are several ways to deploy websites and applications to AWS.
-The HydroServer AWS deployment described in this guide will use the following AWS services:
+The HydroServer AWS deployment outlined in this guide uses the following AWS services:

 - CloudFront
 - Elastic Beanstalk